 Trees have listened to my woes over the years, well one tree in particular when I was living rural…the stories she’s heard.
 They’re alive to me, talk to me, teach me, and inspire me.
 I love to draw them, paint them, hug them, and just be among them.

-The Creative Life Force or Qi in our physical experience IS each of the elements expressed a different way.
+Each of the elements expressed a different way are in The Creative Life Force or Qi in our physical experience.
 Any of the elements left out, or unbalanced, will cause disharmony and disease, in a human as well as in a tree.

 We have moved into a period where The Tree of Life, the feminine principle is ‘righting’ herself.
 Unfurling from a long period of being pressed down and held underground, so she may stand upright, strong, yet flexible, beautiful, bountiful, to heal and transform herself and the imbalance of humanity’s misdeeds.